Slow Roasted Tomato Hummus

 - Add drained beans, process about 1-2 minutes, until beans and tomatoes are completely blended together.

-- Add tahini sauce, 2 T lemon juice, olive oil, and half the water and process 30 seconds to one minute more, until all ingredients are well blended.
+- Add Tahini Sauce (affiliate link), 2 T lemon juice, olive oil, and half the water and process 30 seconds to one minute more, until all ingredients are well blended.

 - Check the thickness and see if you want to use the other 2 tablespoons of water.